 「最初っから宮崎駿っていう人の、彼の若い時からの能力ってのも感心しながらできるわけですよ。わ~!この人の、すごいな、でこう、その、どういうふうに例えば活かすことができるかとかね。その、楽しい、共同作業っていうのはそういう時なんですよね。」

-“I could understand what he wanted to do without him telling me.
-We didn’t talk for a long time, but well, it was the happiest period.”
+“I understood what he wanted to achieve without him ever having to tell me.
+We spent long periods without talking, but honestly, that was the happiest era of my life.”

 (Original Text in Japanese)